Ginevra Sforza: Exile and death

-Some Bolognese citizens complained about the government in Bologna and petitioned Pope Julius II, who personally led his army to Bologna to take over a city that he considered to be a lost rebel city.
-Giovanni II and the Bentivoglio males and many partisans fled Bologna in the dark on the night of 1 November 1506 to avoid being killed by papal troops; they headed through Mantuan territory and then to Milan.
-Genevra and many Bentivoglio females also voluntarily exiled themselves from Bologna a few days later, heading to Mantua to stay with Isabella d'Este.
-Eventually Genevra was forced out of Mantua by Pope Julius II and headed toward Milan; but due to grave illness she was first forced to take refuge along the way with the Marchese Galeazzo Pallavicini in Busseto (Parma).
+Bolognese citizens complained about the government in Bologna and petitioned Pope Julius II, who personally led his army to Bologna to take over a city that he considered to be a lost rebel city.
+Giovanni II, the Bentivoglio men, and many partisans fled Bologna in the dark on the night of 1 November 1506 to avoid being killed by papal troops; they headed through Mantuan territory and then to Milan.
+Ginevra and the Bentivoglio women also voluntarily exiled themselves from Bologna a few days later, heading to Mantua to stay with Isabella d'Este.
+Eventually Ginevra was forced out of Mantua by Pope Julius II and headed toward Milan.
+Due to grave illness, she was first forced to take refuge along the way with the Marchese Galeazzo Pallavicini in Busseto (Parma).
 The Bentivoglio properties in Bologna were looted and Palazzo Bentivoglio was razed in early May 1507.
-Bernhardt's Chapter 5 (pp. 217-256) analyses the dramatic moments at the end of Genevra's life and the fall of the Bentivoglio in Bologna.

-Genevra died on 17 May 1507, and later legends claimed that her body was thrown into the nettles in Busseto (Parma).
-Instead she was likely buried in the Pallavicino family chapel dedicated to Santa Maria delle Grazie within the Chiesa of Santa Maria degli Angeli in Busseto.
+Ginevra died on 17 May 1507, and later legends claimed that her body was thrown into the nettles in Busseto (Parma).
+Instead, she was likely buried in the Pallavicino family chapel dedicated to Santa Maria delle Grazie within the Chiesa of Santa Maria degli Angeli in Busseto.
 Giovanni II died the following year in Milan.

-Many negative stories were invented after Genevra's death, stories that have been repeated about Genevra for over 500 years, stories that have helped explain how the Bentivoglio lost power in Bologna--however none of the stories were told during Genevra's lifetime nor by pro-Bentivoglio historians or partisans; all of the stories were invented by Bentivoglio enemies who stayed in Bologna after the Bentivoglio exile of 1506.
-Bernhardt's Chapter 6 (pp. 257-308) is dedicated to the history and analysis of the legends that have been told about Genevra Sforza.
+Many negative stories were invented after Ginevra's death, blaming her for how the Bentivoglio lost power in Bologna.
+However, contemporary accounts did not indicate she was held responsible for the downfall of the Bentivoglio.
+The majority of accounts against Ginevra were invented by Bentivoglio enemies who stayed in Bologna after the Bentivoglio exile of 1506.